 - He had been begging her to let him call a doctor for the past few days, but she just kept waving his concerns aside.

-wave someone/thing down
+wave someone/something down

 - The police advise you not to stop if they wave you down in the middle of the night but rather speed past them and drive to your nearest police station.